signalfx/integrations/conviva/README.md

-### REQUIREMENTS AND DEPENDENCIES
+#### REQUIREMENTS AND DEPENDENCIES

 Only Live Conviva metrics are supported.
 Conviva MetricLens metrics require MetricLens-enabled filters.
-MetricLens-enabled filters are listed in the table of filters <a target="_blank" href="https://pulse.conviva.com/filters/">here</a> with a checkmark in the `ML` column.
+MetricLens-enabled filters are listed in the <a target="_blank" href="https://pulse.conviva.com/filters/">table of filters</a> with a checkmark in the `ML` column.
 Conviva Pulse credentials are required to access the link to the table of filters.

 This monitor requires: